PROPERTY DIVISION ATTORNEY IN LITHONIA, GEORGIA

 Once the court takes all relevant factors into consideration, it will divide property in a manner it deems to be fair, or equitable.

-Let a Lithonia Divorce Attorney Help You Today
+Let An Atlanta-Area Divorce Attorney Help You Today

 Property divisions are complicated and can take into account many economic and non-economic factors.
 You need an experienced divorce attorney to help you navigate Georgia’s equitable distribution laws.
 Trust E.N.
 Banks-Ware Law Firm, LLC, for all of your family law needs.
-Contact us to schedule a consultation.
+Call 770-679-2617 or contact us online to schedule a consultation.